theAsgar/Aardvark-Topsites-PHP/README.md

 Members' ranks can be shown on their buttons, along with any other stat SEO-friendly links make your topsites list rank higher in Google and other search engines

-### Aardvark Topsites PHP has not been updated since 2009.
+### "Aardvark Topsites PHP has not been updated since 2009."